How to make B2B marketing messages more memorable

 I’ve summarized the 6 themes that Heath covers in his book that are consistent with sticky ideas:

-- Simple – get to the essential idea, the most important idea should leap out
+- Simple – get to the essential idea, the most essential concept should leap out

-- Unexpected -blast preconceived notions causes people to stop, think and remember
+- Unexpected -blast preconceived notions cause people to stop, think and remember

 - Concrete – use real-world analogies to simplify complex ideas